yavuzkoroglu/solotestsolver/README.md

 # solotestsolver
-Solves a Standard (English) Peg Solitaire and prints the solution on terminal
+Solves a Standard (English) Peg Solitaire and prints the solution